CiscoISE/ciscoisesdk/docs/api/quickstart.rst

 .. note::
     If uses_csrf_token is True, the ciscoisesdk assumes that your ISE CSRF Check is enabled.
-    Moreover, it assumes you need the ciscoisesdk to manage the CSRF token automatically for you.
+    Furthermore, it assumes you need the ciscoisesdk to manage the CSRF token automatically for you.

 .. code-block:: python